cancervariants/fusion-representation/docs/source/terminology.rst

 @@@@@@@@@@@@
 Gene fusions are a complex class of genomic variation that may be characterized by a broad range of relevant attributes with varying specificity.

-:opt:`A gene fusion is defined as the joining of two or more genes to drive aberrant activity of a gene product, through formation of a chimeric transcript or interaction of rearranged gene regulatory elements`.
+:opt:`A gene fusion is defined as the joining of two or more genes through formation of a chimeric transcript or interaction of rearranged gene regulatory elements`.

 Similar genetic variations involving :ref:`rearrangements` within the same gene (e.g. internal tandem duplications), and transcript alterations due to splice site variants are biologically meaningful but distinct from gene fusions.
 Importantly, gene fusions are also distinct from the underlying genomic rearrangements that drive them, though these concepts have been conflated due to the historical use of assays that detect rearrangements to infer the presence of specific gene fusions.